 If you’d simply like to connect two people you think would really hit it off professionally or could be good resources for each other, clearly state in your email why you’re putting them in touch and for what purpose, says Frieman.
 Otherwise, both parties might feel awkward.

-If a friend or coworker wants an introduction to one of your contacts, get in touch with the contact first to give him a heads up — and make sure she’s okay with the intro.
+If a friend or coworker wants an introduction to one of your contacts, get in touch with the contact first to give him a heads-up — and make sure she’s OK with the intro.

 “This doesn’t obligate her or put her in an awkward situation,” Roden explains.
 “If she has no interest, you just need to let your colleague know that connecting isn’t going to work at this time and that you will keep you eye out for other opportunities.”